• Menu

 If you’re looking for the very best of everything on your Montana ski trip, Big Sky might be your jam.
 With nearly 6,000 acres of skiable terrain, it never feels too crowded, and with a vertical drop of over 4,300 feet, it easily boasts the best skiing in Montana for both beginners and experts.
 And I can’t lie, that heated chair lift is pretty nice.

 Big Sky is also in a class of its own for après-ski, with a brewery and a dozen restaurants within ten minutes of the lifts.
 And the loads of non-skiing activities right in Big Sky Mountain Village – spas, ice skating, sleigh rides, shopping – are mostly unavailable at other Montana ski hills.
-Plus, it’s only an hour from the entrance to Yellowstone National Park.
+Plus, it’s only an hour from West Yellowstone and the entrance to Yellowstone National Park (which is incredible in the wintertime).

 Pro tip: To save some more money and avoid the treacherous Highway 191 canyon, book your accommodations in nearby Bozeman and take the Skyline bus from town for $5.